jpan928/bayesassurance_rpackage/cran-comments.md

   New submission

-## The second note appears to be related to a bug/crash in miktex,
-## can supposedly be ignored
 ❯ On windows-x86_64-devel (r-devel)
   checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'

+The second note appears to be related to a bug/crash in mxiktex, can supposedly be ignored.

 0 errors ✔ | 0 warnings ✔ | 2 notes ✖